Noeladams/PAN-chromeOS-UserID/README.txt

 PLEASE NOTE, GOOGLE IS GOING TO SOON DEPRICATE THE USAGE OF APPS WITHIN CHROMEOS.
 I WILL WORK ON UPDATING THIS EXTENSION, BUT IN THE MEANTIME PLEASE CONSIDER ONE OF THE TWO FOLLOWING OPTIONS:
 - PULL USER-ID INFORMATION FROM YOUR WLC USING 802.1X AUTH
-- IF YOU HAVE THE GP LICENSE, UTILIZE THE GLOBALPROTECT 5.0 APP FOR ANDROID RUNNING ON YOUR CHROMEBOOKS FOR ALWAYS-ON FUNCTIONALITY WITH INTERNAL GATEWAY AND USER-ID INFORMATION SHARING

 ###########################################################
 Project:  ChromeOS UserID Plugin for PanOS